netdata/netdata/docs/GettingStarted.md

 Netdata ships hundreds of health monitoring alarms for detecting anomalies.
 These are optimized for production servers.

-Many users install netdata on workstations and are frustrated by the default alarms shipped with netdata.
+Many users install Netdata on workstations and are frustrated by the default alarms shipped with Netdata.
 On these cases, we suggest to disable health monitoring.

 To disable it, edit `/etc/netdata/netdata.conf` (or `/opt/netdata/etc/netdata/netdata.conf` if you installed the static 64bit package) and set: